ESCOMP/CTSM/doc/source/tech_note/Urban/CLM50_Tech_Note_Urban.rst

 ..
 Figure 12.1.
 Schematic representation of the urban land unit

-.. _Figure schematic representation of the urban land unit:
+.. _Figure schematic representation of the urban landunit:

 ..
 Figure:: image1.png